mariam138/syncora_react/README.md

 Rather than a traditional top navigation bar, I wanted to create a side bar menu instead for Syncora.
 To create this, I installed the **Contrast Design Bootstrap React (CDBReact)** package from _devwares.com_, following the [documentation](https://www.devwares.com/docs/contrast/react/navigation/sidebar/) to create and customise my sidebar menu.
 Although in the wireframes I had designed for the sidebar component to not be visible at all when collapsed, the CDBReact sidebar did not allow for this.
 I found this however to make the design more interesting and colourful.
 To compromise and ensure that it didn't take a lot of space when collapsed on mobile screens, I changed the minimum size from 80px to 75px.
 The sidebar component was then imported into the **root** route so that it would appear on all pages.

+#### Top Navigation Bar

+Alongside the sidebar menu, I created a simple and non-obstructive top navigation bar, building of the _React Bootstrap_ Navbar component.
+In this top nav bar, all that was included were three quick links for a user to create a new event, task or note, rather than clicking on to their respective pages first and then click to create a new entry.
+Also included in the top navigation bar is a simple welcome message for the user, used as a simple indication that they are logged in.
+Finally, on certain pages, I included a search bar to allow for the user to text search through their events, notes and tasks.
+This top navigation bar only appears on screens larger than 992px so as to not take up screen space on smaller screens.
+These three quick links are available in the sidebar menu instead when a user is on a smaller device.

 #### Loading Spinner

 Using the **Spinner** component from _React Boostrap_, I created a reusable loading spinner component.
 This component is used to visually indicate to users when something is loading, so was imported into other pages as needed.

+#### Error Page

 ### Bugs